brettbash/avalanche/README.md

 ### Turn the alpine into an avalanche.

-A GreenSock powered animation utility library for Alpine.js and Tailwind.
+A GreenSock powered animation utility library for Alpine.js, Barba.js, and Tailwind CSS.